 It’s a painful thing to accept once your narcissist reveals who they truly are.
 Seeing behind the mask may cause you to go into extreme denial.
 How else could you stay after that, right?
 If you don’t understand the dynamics at play, it’s difficult to comprehend how things deteriorated from the initial intense love fest you shared with your narcissist to being vilified and tossed away onto the scrap heap.
 It’s actually pretty easy to grasp once you know how relationships with narcissists and borderlines begin, develop and devolve.
 Abusive personalities repeat these patterns over and over again with each new target and relationship.

-The Stages of a Relationship with a Narcissist
+Stages of a relationship with a narcissist or borderline and triangulation.

 There are three predictable relationship stages with most narcissists, borderlines, histrionics or sociopaths: Idealize, Devalue and Discard.
 Eleanor Payson describes this extremely well in The Wizard of Oz and other Narcissists.
 First, there is the idealization stage in which you can do no wrong.
 You’re unlike any other man or woman they’ve ever known.
 You’re better, kinder, smarter, more talented and more loving.
 Only you can truly understand the narcissist’s pain and see into their misunderstood